 LATN 290.
 STUDIES IN LATIN.
 Readings and discussion of topics in literature or language.
 Subject matter varies.
+Offered periodically, semester course, three hours.

 LATN 360.
 INDEPENDENT STUDY.
 An opportunity for third- and fourth-year students to do independent projects in Latin.
 Prerequisite: Latin 201 and 202; or permission of the instructor.
+Semester course, two or three hours.

 LATN 460.
 INDEPENDENT STUDY.
 An opportunity for third- and fourth-year students to do independent projects in Latin.
 Prerequisite: Latin 201 and 202; or permission of the instructor.
 Semester course, two or three hours